AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/adobe-applications/analytics.md

 ### Select data

-The **[!UICONTROL Analytics source add data]** step appears.
-Select **[!UICONTROL Report Suite]** to start creating a source connection for Analytics Report Suite data, and then select the Report Suite you would like to ingest.
-Report Suites that are not selectable have already been ingested, either in this sandbox or in a different sandbox.
-Select **[!UICONTROL Next]** to proceed.
+The **[!UICONTROL Analytics source add data]** provides you with a list of Analytics report suites to create a source connection with.
+A report suite can be ingested using only one active dataflow and cannot be used in two dataflows.
+Furthermore, a report suite must belong to the same region as the Platform sandbox instance.
+Report suites that are not selectable have already been ingested, either in this sandbox or in a different sandbox.

+To create an Analytics source connection, select a report suite and then select **[!UICONTROL Next]** to proceed.

 >[!NOTE]
 >
->Multiple in-bound connections can be made to bring in multiple Report Suites, however only one Report Suite may be used with Real-time Customer Data Platform at a time.
+>Multiple in-bound connections can be made to bring in multiple report suites into the same sandbox.
+If the report suites have differing schemas for variables (such as eVars or events), they should be mapped to specific fields using [Data Prep](../../../../../data-prep/ui/mapping.md).
+Report suites can only be added to a single sandbox.

 ![](../../../../images/tutorials/create/analytics/add-data.png)